dyscott/home-guesser/README.md

 ## Details

-While I figured some people may enjoy playing or experimenting with Home Guesser, I primarly made it as a learning exercise.
-Here are some note-worthy details about the game:
+Here are some note-worthy details about the app:

 - Uses a client-side web scraper.
 This makes the server-side extremely simple.
 All that is needed is a static web host (such as GitHub pages) and a CORS Proxy which can be run using any serverless platform.
 - Uses the [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview).
 While this API is very expensive, since the map is only loaded once per session, it is at least somewhat cost effective.